hugoppp-uni/Betriebssysteme/prak2/README.md

 The mutexes are passed as a parameter to the threads.
-Once the control thread locks the corresponding mutex, the consumer  producer thread will lock and only continue once the mutex is unlocked by the control thread.
+Once the control thread locks the corresponding mutex, the consumer / producer thread will lock and only continue once the mutex is unlocked by the control thread.

+Quitting the threads is accomplished through calling a `quitQueue()` function, which will wake all threads and exit them using `pthread_exit()`.

 ## Producer and Consumer Threads
-Checks the corresponding mutex `mtx_p1`, `mtx_p2` or `mtx_c` before inserting / deleteing an element.
+Each thread will check the corresponding mutex `mtx_p1`, `mtx_p2` or `mtx_c` before inserting / deleteing an element.
 The thread can call the functions to add or remove an element without checking for other threads, as the buffer will handle threading itself.